 - TTE is recommended at completion of antibiotic therapy for evaluation of cardiac and valve morphology and function.
 Follow-up echocardiography should be performed if there is evidence of cardiac complications or a suboptimal response to treatment.

-- In patients with blood culture-negative IE, serological testing for Coxiella and Bartonella species should be performed.
+- In patients with blood culture-negative infective endocarditis, serological testing for Coxiella and Bartonella species should be performed.

 - Consider brucellosis in patients with negative blood cultures and a risk of exposure (dietary, occupational or travel).